 In another example, suppose a process is currently in the Present Proposal stage in your process flow: Qualify Lead > Identify Needs > Create Proposal > Present Proposal > Close.
 If the proposal presented to the customer requires more research to identify customer needs, users can simply select the Identify Needs stage of your process and choose Set Active.

-Dynamics 365 customer engagement example: Car selling process flow with two branches
+Example: Car selling process flow with two branches

 Let’s look at the example of the business process flow with two branches, for selling new and pre-owned cars.

 First, we’ll create a new process named Car Sales Process.